IELTS Writing Task 2 sample answer (band score 8-9)

 Model Answer 3: [Disagreement]

-The allocation of government funds for transportation infrastructure is a critical decision that requires a comprehensive analysis.
-While some argue in favour of investing more in railways than roads, I tend to oppose the idea.
+The transportation infrastructure is a critical decision that requires a comprehensive analysis.
+While some favour investing more in railways than roads, I oppose the idea.
 In this essay, I will present arguments against the exclusive focus on railways and demonstrate that investing in roads is often more important.

 One primary reason for advocating investment in roads is their versatility and accessibility.
 Roads provide a convenient and flexible mode of transportation, allowing direct access to various locations, including remote areas that may not be connected by rail networks.
 In regions with dispersed populations and limited railway coverage, well-maintained roads ensure that communities have adequate access to essential services, such as healthcare and education.
 For instance, in rural areas of developing countries, roads are often the lifeline for transporting goods and connecting communities, facilitating economic activities and social interactions.